r3stl355/cv-utils/README.md

 cd cv-utils
 ```

-I often use Conda environments for my projects but you may have other preferences.
-Here is an example of setting up
+I often use Conda environments for my projects but any other equivalent will do.
+Here is an
-a Conda environment to test the scripts (install Anaconda or Miniconda first).
+example of setting up a Conda environment to test the scripts

+- First, install [Conda](https://docs.conda.io/en/latest/) (my personal preferece is Miniconda)
+- Then

 ```
 conda create -n cv-utils python=3.7 conda activate cv-utils